0xprinc/checks-while-hacks/README.md

 5. Decimals are not fixed to 18 for all ERC20 implementations, such as `GUSD-Gemini Dollar` has only 2 decimals.
 6. There are implementations of ERC721 that revert when calling the `setApprovalForAll` function more than one times, this is because the function has a check
           `require(_tokenOperator[msg.sender][_operator] != _approved)`.
 Example is `Axie` ERC721 Token.
+7. Chainlink's `latestRoundData()` is used, then there should be a check if the return value indicates old data.
+Otherwise this could lead to old prices according to the [Chainlink documentation](https://docs.chain.link/docs/historical-price-data/#historical-rounds)

 ## External Calls